funkybob/django-nap/docs/serialiser/fields.rst

 Fields
 ======

-Fields are declared on Serialisers to pluck values from the object for deflation, as well as to cast them back when inflating.
+Fields are declared on ``Serialisers`` to pluck values from the object for deflation, as well as to cast them back when inflating.

-The basic Field class can be used for any value that has a matching JSON counterpart; i.e. bools, strings, floats, dicts, lists.
+The basic ``Field`` class can be used for any value that has a matching JSON counterpart; i.e. bools, strings, floats, dicts, lists.
+Note, howerver, there is no type validation on de-serialising.

 There are also some for common types: